Cataract Surgery

 Cataract Surgery Procedure

 A cataract surgery procedure is more difficult after LVC, LASIK, ASA, or PRK.
-Further refractive surgery or IOL lens exchange is to be expected.

 Implantation of IOL Lens